Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Introduction

 While strata are fundamental objects in the study of Riemann surfaces, their global structure is poorly understood (outside of certain special cases \cite{LM_strata}).
 Kontsevich and Zorich famously proved that there are only ever at most three connected components of $\HM(\sing)$, depending on hyperellipticity and the ``Arf invariant'' of an associated spin structure (see Theorem \ref{theorem:KZstrata} and Definition \ref{definition:arfQF}).

-In \cite{Calderon_strata}, the first author gives a partial classification of the non-hyperelliptic connected components of $\HT(\sing)$ in terms of invariants known as ``$r$--spin structures'' (c.f.
+In \cite{Calderon_strata}, the first author gives a partial classification of the non-hyperelliptic connected components of $\HT(\sing)$ in terms of invariants known as ``$r$--spin structures,'' certain $\Z/r\Z$-valued functions on the set of isotopy classes of oriented simple closed curves (c.f.
 Definition \ref{definition:spin}).
 Our first main theorem finishes that classification, settling Conjecture 1.3 of \cite{Calderon_strata} for all $g \ge 5$.

 \begin{maintheorem}[Classification of strata] Let $g \ge 5$ and $\sing = (k_1, \ldots, k_n)$ be a partition of $2g-2$.
 Set $r = \gcd(\sing)$.
 Then there are exactly $r^{2g}$ non--hyperelliptic components of $\HT(\sing)$, corresponding to the $r$--spin structures on $\Sigma_g$.